 (quote) From the nurtured seedling, a beautiful flower grows.

-We would love to see you there.
-Come join us and help create the magic that is the “City Of Song Concert In The Park”
+We would love to see you there next year .
+Come join our mailing list, keep informed about what’s going on and future events and help create the magic that is the “City Of Song Concert In The Park”

 successful concerts held at Harcourt Park with the final one held by the Upper Hutt City Of Song Academy Charitable Trust in 2001, a group of individuals who were keen to see the concerts reinstated, got together in 2013, and decided they would do the work necessary to put on a concert in 2014.